 Since I ALWAYS have extra ripe bananas lying around, I make a banana bread (or banana muffins) at least twice a month — for me, it is really either that or smoothies and I know I’m not the only one who does this.
 Having become such a habitual banana bread maker, I have come to experiment with a few different variations in ingredients for taste and better health.
 This recipe in particular calls for banana bread with coconut oil, and I promise you won't be disappointed.
-I actually made this banana bread for the crew at about.com, and it was very well received — this one is very moist and also freezes well.
+I actually made this banana bread, and it was very well received — this one is very moist and also freezes well.

 Making Banana Bread with Coconut Oil

 Coconut oil is a very handy ingredient to consider if you have someone who is lactose intolerant in your house.
 A natural, plant source of saturated fat, coconut oil is said to offer a host of health benefits as it has antibacterial, antiviral, and antioxidant properties and is purported to speed up metabolism and promote weight loss.